-- Borrow for college expenses only.
-Borrow only the amount you need and only what you can reasonably expect to be able to repay.
+- If you choose to borrow for your college expenses, borrow only the amount that you need and what you can reasonably expect to repay.

 - Keep all records regarding your loan.
 Make copies of all letters, canceled checks and any documents you sign.